The Top 5 Benefits of Online Piano Lessons for Homeschool Families

 Begin by browsing online teaching platforms to find potential piano instructors, preferably with a Bachelor’s degree in piano.
 After trying out a trial lesson, prioritize weekly lessons for steady progress.
 Infrequent lessons, like bi-weekly or monthly, can lead to slower improvement due to extended breaks.

-2. Track Practice and Assignments
+2. Track practice and assignments

 Tracking your child’s assignments and practice doesn’t have to feel overwhelming.
 While there’s no need for you to be present during every lesson unless the teacher prefers it, having a notebook on hand for your child to write down assignments and practice goals is a great start.
 You can check in occasionally and talk to the teacher about how your child is progressing.